 Make financial gifts before year end to help reduce estate taxes.
 You can gift up to $15,000 to an unlimited number of individuals per year without incurring a gift tax.
 Note that you can’t carry over unused exclusions from one year to the next.
 The transfers may help your family as a whole pay fewer taxes if you give income-earning property to family members in lower income tax brackets.
-The $15,000 annual exclusion doesn’t count against the estate-tax exemption of $11.4 million for individuals, or $22.8 million for married couples.3 It is noteworthy that gifts in the form of tuition payments made directly to an educational organization, as well as medical expense payments made directly to the provider, are not taxable gifts and do not reduce your annual $15,000 gift tax exclusion or your lifetime estate tax exemption.
+The $15,000 annual exclusion doesn’t count against the estate-tax exemption of $11.4 million for individuals or $22.8 million for married couples in 2019 ($11.58 million for individuals or $23.16 million for married couples in 2020).3 It is noteworthy that gifts in the form of tuition payments made directly to an educational organization, as well as medical expense payments made directly to the provider, are not taxable gifts and do not reduce your annual $15,000 gift tax exclusion or your lifetime estate tax exemption.

 Speak with your Morgan Stanley Financial Advisor or Private Wealth Advisor and your personal tax and legal advisors to determine which strategies might be appropriate for you.